lborg019/alain.xyz/packages/daemon/readme.md

 The daemon in turn:

-1. Does an HMAC SHA1 check to verify that this was indeed github.
+1. Does an *HMAC SHA1* check to verify that this was indeed github.
 2. `git pull` the repo.
-3. `npm start` if the push event included files in the portfolio (by checking `head_commit.modified`).
+3. `npm start` if the push event included files in the portfolio (by checking `commits`).
 4. `pkill node && npm start` if the push event included files in the backend.
 5. `npm start` if the push event included files in the frontend.